Skip to main content

 [Hepatitis B: When Someone in the Family has Hepatitis B]

-This information sheet discusses what to do if a family member has hepatitis B virus (HBV) infection.
-It describes what the disease is, how it is transmitted, its effect on the liver, symptoms, the difference between acute (short-term) illness and chronic (long-term) infection, and prevention.
-It also discusses the importance of getting vaccinated to prevent the disease.
+This information sheet, which is both in Korean and English, discusses what to do if a family member has hepatitis B virus (HBV).
+It describes what the disease is, how it's transmitted, its effect on the liver, symptoms, the difference between acute (short-term) illness and chronic (long-term) infection, and prevention.
+It also discusses the importance of getting vaccinated.